google/snappy/README.md

 ========

 CMake is supported and autotools will soon be deprecated.
-You need CMake 3.4 or above to build:
+You need the CMake version specified in [CMakeLists.txt](./CMakeLists.txt) or later to build:

 ```bash
 mkdir build